PaoloGiordani/HybridTreeBoosting.jl/docs/src/Parameters.md

                      :fastest runs only one model, setting lambda=0.2, nfold=1 and nofullsample=true (does not re-estimate on the full sample after cv).
                       Recommended for faster preliminary analysis only.
                       In most cases, :fast and :fastest also use the quadratic approximation to the loss for large samples.
-                      :accurate cross-validates several models at the most important parameters (see HTBfit() for details), then stacks all the cv models. :compromise also cross-validates, but sets λ=0.2 except for the best model, where λ=0.1.
+                      :accurate cross-validates 7-10 models (at the most important parameters (see HTBfit() for details), then stacks all the cv models. :compromise cv 4-7 models.

 - `randomizecv`       [false] default is block-cv (aka purged cv); a time series or panel structure is automatically detected (see *HTBdata()*) if a date column is provided.
 Set to true for standard cv.